fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Set-AadrmMaxUseLicenseValidityTime.md

 When she tries to open it this second time, she does not have an Internet access and cannot open the file.

 This setting at the Azure RMS tenant level can be overridden by a more restrictive setting in a rights policy template because of the *LicenseValidityDuration* parameter in the [Set-AadrmTemplateProperty](./Set-AadrmTemplateProperty.md) and [Add-AadrmTemplate](./Add-AadrmTemplate.md) cmdlets, which administrators can also set in the Azure classic portal by configuring the offline access option, Number of days the content is available without an Internet connection.

-This setting can also be overridden by a user for a document when they use the RMS sharing application, and select the Allow me to instantly revoke access to these documents option, which effectively sets the use license validity time to 0.
+This setting can also be overridden by a user for a document when they use the RMS sharing application, and select the "Allow me to instantly revoke access to these documents" option, which effectively sets the use license validity time to 0.
 When there are different values like this, Azure RMS uses the most restrictive value.

 Because the use license validity time can be overridden with more restrictive values, when you change the default value by using this cmdlet, choose a maximum value that best suits your organization.

 Decide on the best compromise between security and offline access for longer periods:

 --The lower the value, the more often users will be authenticated (which requires an Internet connection) but is a more secure setting because users will more quickly pick up changes such as the document has been revoked or the usage rights have changed for the protected document.